Skip to Content

 In the Philippines, the project is focused on reducing lead exposure through institutionalizing lead detection, referral, and management into the national and/or local health system.

 Pure Earth Philippines has been working alongside the government to implement blood lead level surveys in the country since 2021, when Pure Earth worked with the government to include testing for lead in their National Nutrition Survey, which takes place every three years.
-Based on the results of the 2021 lead poisoning survey, which tested 3000 children and pregnant women across 25 areas of the Philippines, it is estimated that around one million children ages 6-9 years have elevated blood lead levels.
+Based on the results of the 2021 lead poisoning survey, which tested 3000 children and pregnant women across 25 areas of the Philippines, it is estimated that around one million children ages 6–9 years have elevated blood lead levels.
 In September 2024, in partnership with Pure Earth Philippines, Valenzuela City launched its first Blood Lead Level (BLL) screening program, focusing on children with disabilities.
 This was the first city-led BLL screening and first screening for a particular sector, children with disabilities, in the Philippines.
-Policies developed, training conducted, protocols established and implemented, data gathered and lessons learned from pilots like Valenzuela City are hoped to strengthen Pure Earth Philippines’ continuing efforts in institutionalizing lead monitoring and surveillance in the country.
+We will build on this existing work to continue to expand lead monitoring and surveillance in the country.

 How: